Q. Is my high school laptop too old to bring to Mines?

 - Current students, faculty, and staff are eligible for Microsoft Office — online via Office365, and via download through the school’s Microsoft Office 365 ProPlus agreement.
 (Alternatives: Windows, macOS, and Linux users may also install the free and open-source LibreOffice suite.
 For Mac users, Apple provides Pages (word processor), Numbers (spreadsheet), and Keynote (presentations) at no cost on qualifying computers.
 Many students like the convenience of sharing Google documents and spreadsheets as well.
 That’s also a free service.)

 - Technical software available free to students includes:

 - Various other software may be available to students on a case-by-case basis.
 Much more software is installed in the various computer labs across campus.

 Q. Is there other software I might need?

 A. An antivirus program is recommended.
 For Windows users, the built-in antivirus, Microsoft Defender, is probably sufficient.
 MacOS users should install one of the many free or paid antivirus products available for that operating system (Sophos is a good one that is also free for personal use).
 Though some suggest that Linux users don’t need an antivirus, we still recommend the free, open-source, and at least moderately effective ClamAV antivirus program, available as part of most Linux distributions, or a commercial third-party antivirus like Sophos, Comodo, or F-Prot (all of which are higher-rated).

 We also recommend the anti-malware programs Malwarebytes (Windows and Mac) and Spybot Search & Destroy (Windows only) — available free to individuals for personal use.
 These typically spot malware that standard antivirus software misses.

-Always be sure to apply all critical (usually defined as security-related) updates to your operating system and any software applications installed on your computer.
+Most importantly, always be sure to apply all critical (usually defined as security-related) updates to your operating system and any software applications installed on your computer.
 Do so on a regular basis.